IgniteUI/indigo-design-docfx/en/components/step-line-chart.md

 ## Usage

 Use the Step Line Chart when you have a continuous data set and want to see the amount of change over a period of time.
 If you use time to represent the change in the category you should always set it on the horizontal axis.
-Always start the Y-Axis (left or right axis) at 0 so data comparison is accurate and order time-series data from left to right.
-When there are more than one series in the chart it is best they be different and not similar colors to be distinguishable.
-It is also good to have a legend signifying the different colors in the series and what they represent.
+Always start the Y-Axis at 0 so data comparison is accurate and order time-series data from left to right.
+Use proper aspect ratio to minimize dramatic slope drops.
+When there is more than one series in the chart they should use different colors to be distinguishable.
+Using a legend to signify what they represent is considered to be best practice.

 | Do                                                                                             | Don't                                                                                              |